ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ## Possible Attacks on the DULT Protocol

-There are several different ways an Attacker could attempt to circumvent the DULT Protocol in order to track a Victim without their consent or otherwise take advanTage of the Crowdsourced Network.
-These include deploying multiple Tags to follow a single Victim, using non-conformant accessories and/or Devices, and taking advanTage of possible differences between Crowdsourced Network implementations.
+There are several different ways an Attacker could attempt to circumvent the DULT Protocol in order to track a Victim without their consent or otherwise take advantage of the Crowdsourced Network.
+These include deploying multiple Tags to follow a single Victim, using non-conformant accessories and/or Devices, and taking advantage of possible differences between Crowdsourced Network implementations.
 This section includes a threat prioritization framework that assesses the risk of these attacks and how these risks may be mitigated.

 ### Threat Prioritization Framework for DULT Threat Model